wtraquinas/Ironhack-NLP-Challenge-Group-3-Fake_News/README.md

 <img src="/images/BERT_encoder.jpg" height="420" alt="BERT_encoder">
 </p>

-We also tested with Transfer Learning - Transformers Model BERT.
+We also tested with Transfer Learning - Transformers Model BERT, arriving at **100% accuracy** in Test.
 - Unlike TF-IDF (a fixed, non-trainable transform computed once), during trainer.train() the entire 110M-parameter BERT body is updated by backpropagation too, not just the classification head.
 - So "feature extraction" and "training" aren't separate stages anymore — the model is simultaneously learning what features matter for fake-news detection and adjusting its language understanding to your specific dataset.
 - That's the core meaning of transfer learning here: you start from features learned on a massive general-text pretraining corpus, then adapt them to this task.